MainfluxLabs/docs/docs/authorization.md

 - In the second case, if a `Viewer` or `Editor` tries to invite new users to the Organization, they will also get the above error message.
 - Next case, if an `Admin` attempts to access entities within that Organization's Groups (of which they are not a Member), access will also be denied with an authorization failure message.
-- The same error message will be received if the `Owner`, or any other Organization Member who is not a `Root Admin`, tries to access an Organization in which they are not Members
+- The same error message will be received if the `Owner`, or any other Organization Member who is not a `Root Admin`, tries to access an Organization in which they are not Members.

- **To successfully manage the Organization and its Groups and Members, it is necessary to take care of the roles assigned to users and prevent unauthorized access.**

 ## Group Members